-<abstracttext>This chapter highlights the value and challenges of implementing hands-on teaching approaches in a UK schooling context.
-It begins by looking at interpretations of inclusion and specifically the framework Universal Design for Learning (UDL).
-The terms concrete and abstract and their relevance to coding and definitions of Computational Thinking are explored.
+This chapter highlights the value and challenges of implementing hands-on teaching approaches in a UK schooling context.
+It begins by looking at interpretations of inclusion and specifically the Universal Design for Learning (UDL) framework.
+The terms concrete and abstract and their relevance to coding and definitions of computational thinking are explored.
 The second half of the chapter then turns to practical ways teachers can help learners navigate abstract concepts and benefit from hands-on experience of coding.
-To do this it outlines some techniques promoted by the National Centre for Computing Education (NCCE).
-Throughout this part of the chapter there is a focus on linking these educational practices with inclusive approaches and learner engagement.
+To do this, it outlines some techniques promoted by the National Centre for Computing Education (NCCE).
+Throughout this part of the chapter, there is a focus on linking these educational practices with inclusive approaches and learner engagement.

-<H1>Introduction
+Introduction

-<TX1>In the UK, computing and computational devices are all around us.
+In the UK, computing and computational devices are all around us.
 Young people interact with them in many ways including general communication, games, social media and creative apps.
-Computing as a subject, and coding as an activity can draw on the diverse ways that computing touches people’s concrete lives.
+Computing as a subject and coding as an activity can draw on the diverse ways that computing touches people’s concrete lives.
 A quick search of the web for creative computing or tech for kids yields a multitude of activities, devices and materials designed to engage the hobby interests of young people.
-Physical examples include fashion and textiles based computing, robotics, colourful lighting displays and programming lego constructions.
+Physical examples include fashion- and textiles-based computing, robotics, colourful lighting displays and programming Lego constructions.
 This chapter celebrates the value and fun involved in coding in these contexts.
 However, while the range of materials and possible creative projects is promising, aligning creative opportunities with an exam-assessed curriculum is challenging.

-<TX2>This chapter highlights the value and challenges of implementing hands-on teaching approaches in a UK schooling context.
-It begins by looking at interpretations of inclusion and specifically the framework Universal Design for Learning (UDL).
-The terms concrete and abstract and their relevance to coding and definitions of Computational Thinking are explored.
+This chapter highlights the value and challenges of implementing hands-on teaching approaches in a UK schooling context.
+It begins by looking at interpretations of inclusion and specifically the Universal Design for Learning (UDL) framework.
+The terms concrete and abstract and their relevance to coding and definitions of computational thinking (CT) are explored.
 The second half of the chapter then turns to practical ways teachers can help learners navigate abstract concepts and benefit from hands-on experience of coding.
-To do this it outlines some techniques promoted by the National Centre for Computing Education (NCCE).
-Throughout this part of the chapter there is a focus on linking these educational practices with inclusive approaches and learner engagement.
+To do this, it outlines some techniques promoted by the National Centre for Computing Education (NCCE).
+Throughout this part of the chapter, there is a focus on linking these educational practices with inclusive approaches and learner engagement.

-<H1>Inclusion and Inclusive Pedagogies
+Inclusion and inclusive pedagogies

-<TX1>The term inclusion in education no longer addresses solely children with special educational needs and disabilities (SEND) but also examines barriers of culture and other exclusionary elements of the school environment and discourse (Black-Hawkins et al., 2008).
-The issue of alienation from the culture of computing in schools has been identified as a concern especially for girls and some ethnic minorities (The Royal Society, 2017).
-To be inclusive schools and teachers must identify both traditional SEND issues and wider cultural barriers to participation in computing classrooms and help students overcome them.
-Beyond the important technical accessibility tools and assistive learning technologies - for example text in different sizes, screen readers - a diversity of inclusive teaching strategies are also needed.
+The term inclusion in education no longer addresses solely children with special educational needs and disabilities (SEND) but also examines barriers of culture and other exclusionary elements of the school environment and discourse (Black-Hawkins et al., 2008).
+The issue of alienation from the culture of computing in schools has been identified as a concern, especially for girls and some ethnic minorities (The Royal Society, 2017).
+To be inclusive, schools and teachers must identify both traditional SEND issues and wider cultural barriers to participation in computing classrooms and help students overcome them.
+Beyond the important technical accessibility tools and assistive learning technologies – for example, text in different sizes and screen readers – a diversity of inclusive teaching strategies is also needed.